Auto-Mech/PIPPy/README.md

 ## Install
 ./compile.sh in autofit/src

-For pyfit wrapper input generator:\
+For PIPPy (python wrapper for input generation):\
    Mako Templates module for Python is required\
    see [https://www.makotemplates.org/]

 ## Fortran input file
-The Fortran input file contains a series of records, each a single line of input parameters (see example fit.in files) Alternatively, input can be formatted in more user-friendly file and converted with accompanying Python wrapper (located in /pyfit)
+The Fortran input file contains a series of records, each a single line of input parameters (see example fit.in files) Alternatively, input can be formatted in more user-friendly file and converted with accompanying Python wrapper (located in /pippy)
 Below are listed each record and associated parameters, with data type in parantheses

 **Record 1**: DataSets\